Radical settlers trigger soul-searching in Israel

 High birthrates among religious Jews look likely to perpetuate Israel's rightist tack and its grip on the biblical West Bank, where the settlements are viewed by almost all world powers as unlawful and an impediment to Palestinian statehood.

-One settlement leader, Shaul Goldstein, said the radicals were marginal, contrasting their behaviour with his community's record of volunteering for the military's top combat units.
+One settlement leader, Shaul Goldstein, said the radicals were marginal, contrasting their behavior with his community's record of volunteering for the military's top combat units.

 Some zealots are exempted from conscription because they have police records or are designated as psychologically unfit.
 But three soldiers were arrested last week on suspicion of involvement in pro-settler vandalism and arson.